cBournhonesque/lightyear/demos/spaceships/README.md

 NOTE: I am using [trunk](https://trunkrs.dev/) to build and serve the wasm example.

-You will need a valid SSL certificate to test the example in wasm using webtransport.
-You will need to run the following
-commands:
+The repo includes a pre-generated self-signed WebTransport certificate and digest, so `certificates/generate.sh` is not required for the usual local workflow while that certificate is valid.
+If it expires, or if you want to replace it, generate a new temporary self-signed certificate with:
-- `cd "$(git rev-parse --show-toplevel)" && sh examples/certificates/generate.sh` (to generate the temporary SSL certificates, they are only valid for 2 weeks)
+- `cd "$(git rev-parse --show-toplevel)" && sh certificates/generate.sh` (writes `certificates/cert.pem`, `certificates/key.pem`, and `certificates/digest.txt`; rebuild wasm clients after regenerating so they embed the new digest)
 - Start the server with: `cargo run -- server`
 - Then start the wasm client wasm with ``RUSTFLAGS='--cfg getrandom_backend="wasm_js"' trunk serve --features=client``